freeseek/mochawdl/README.md

 MoChA pipeline
 ==============

-The MoChA pipeline first runs Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms, then gtc2vcf to format Illumina or Affymetrix genotype data in more compliant VCF containers, then runs [SHAPEIT5](https://odelaneau.github.io/shapeit5/) to phase genotypes across overlapping genome windows, and finally it runs MoChA to detect mosaic chromosomal alterations.
+The MoChA pipeline first runs Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms, then BCFtools/gtc2vcf or BCFtools/affy2vcf to format Illumina or Affymetrix genotype data in more compliant VCF containers, then runs [SHAPEIT5](https://odelaneau.github.io/shapeit5/) to phase genotypes across overlapping genome windows, and finally it runs MoChA to detect mosaic chromosomal alterations.
 It can also be used to analyze whole genome sequencing data.
 The workflow also allows for automatic realigning of manifest files to a genome reference of choice making it effortless to use GRCh38 even when GRCh38 manifest files are not available from the array manufacturer

 Input modes
 -----------